 With this in mind, ask your kids about the things they’re doing, reading and watching.
 If their eyes light up when they’re describing something, pay extra attention and try to help coax that spark into a full-fledged flame.
 Expose them to a variety of different experiences in hopes that they’ll connect with something that is meaningful to them.

 2. Stay one step ahead.

-Parent involvement and enthusiasm are a major factor in a child’s learning – especially now, when many homes have become makeshift school environments.
+Parent involvement and enthusiasm are a major factor in a child’s learning – especially since many homes have had to become makeshift school environments.

 Take a few minutes to proactively log in to your child’s online learning account or classroom blog and get a sneak peek at upcoming activities or assignments.
 You’ll be better prepared to guide him through the task and defuse any frustration that might bubble up.
 If the class is doing a novel study, pre-read the book so you can casually discuss it, pointing out surprising moments, characters you like or dislike, and so on.

 3. Promote reading of any kind.

 A love of reading opens kids’ minds and sets them up for success in academics and beyond.
 Shared reading experiences are powerful at a young age, so set aside a daily time to read together.